openstack/octavia/doc/source/guides/basic-cookbook.rst

 1. Create barbican *secret* resources for the certificates, keys, and intermediate certificate chains.
 We will call these *cert1*, *key1*, *intermediates1*, *cert2*, *key2* and *intermediates2* respectively.
+2. Create a barbican *secret* resource *passphrase2* for the passphrase for *key2*
-2. Create *secret container* resources combining the above appropriately.
+3. Create *secret container* resources combining the above appropriately.
 We will call these *tls_container1* and *tls_container2*.
-3. Grant the *admin* user access to all the *secret* and *secret container* barbican resources above.
+4. Grant the *admin* user access to all the *secret* and *secret container* barbican resources above.
-4. Create load balancer *lb1* on subnet *public-subnet*.
+5. Create load balancer *lb1* on subnet *public-subnet*.
-5. Create listener *listener1* as a TERMINATED_HTTPS listener referencing
+6. Create listener *listener1* as a TERMINATED_HTTPS listener referencing
    *tls_container1* as its default TLS container, and referencing both *tls_container1* and *tls_container2* using SNI.
-6. Create pool *pool1* as *listener1*'s default pool.
+7. Create pool *pool1* as *listener1*'s default pool.
-7. Add members 192.0.2.10 and 192.0.2.11 on *private-subnet* to *pool1*.
+8. Add members 192.0.2.10 and 192.0.2.11 on *private-subnet* to *pool1*.

 **CLI commands**: